 Whatever you choose to call it, this is a Fire Festival celebrating the beginning of Summer, when the breezes are scented and the evenings are getting warm.

 Today we celebrate Life’s creative ecstasy.
 The veil is thin as we dance the mysteries of fertility, beauty, and Nature’s flowering.

 This is our great festival of love, lust, and fertility.
 This Sabbat honors the great creative life force in all things.
 The young Oak King has won the hand of the Maiden Goddess and with their union, She becomes pregnant.

 We honor and emulate the divine union of the Lord and Lady.
 Celebrations include the obvious pleasures of sexual coupling, like most all of Nature is doing everywhere right now!

 This is a time of focusing on our own fertile possibilities!
-You might make a wish today and plant the seeds of your own desires with merry magic and joy.
+You might make a wish today and plant the seeds of your own desires, most appropriate for this waxing Moon.

-And I do hope you remembered to wash your face in the dew first thing this morning, ensuring youth and beauty forever.
+And I certainly hope you remembered to wash your face in the dew first thing this morning, ensuring youth and beauty forever.

 Wiccan handfastings are common at Beltane, however the wise grandmothers knew very well that most lusty trysts formed in the merry month of May were not likely to last, so actual marriages were avoided and considered bad luck during this month.

 Instead, the smitten couples were encouraged to enjoy their pleasures, but wait at least one lunation before the serious business of marriage.